cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 heavily on the type of security controls which can be applied against it in production.
-It is common to start with lax permissions, and intentions to apply security concepts before release; Spending some time thinking about the security design of the operator as you begin work on it will make this process much easier for developers and their users.
+It is common to start with lax permissions, and intentions to apply security concepts before release; Spending some time thinking about the security design of the operator as developers begin work on it will make this process much easier for developers and their users.